anne-gcd/MTG-Link/README.md

 ### Testing the installation

-You can test the installation of MTG-Link with the script `test.py` located in the `test/` directory, that runs MTG-Link on several test datasets, .
+You can test the installation of MTG-Link with the script `test.py` located in the `test/` directory, that runs MTG-Link on several small toy datasets.
 Please run the following command to try out MTG-Link on these datasets:
 ```
 cd test/